Education Department opens investigation into Harvard's legacy admissions

-BOSTON — (AP) — The U.S. Department of Education has opened an investigation into Harvard University's policies on legacy admissions, which give an edge to applicants with family ties to alumni.
+BOSTON — (AP) — Opening a new front in legal battles over college admissions, the U.S. Department of Education has launched a civil rights investigation into Harvard University's policies on legacy admissions.

-Top colleges' preferential treatment of children of alumni, who are often white, has been facing new scrutiny since the Supreme Court last month struck down the use of affirmative action as a tool to diversify college campuses.
+Top colleges' preferential treatment of children of alumni, who are often white, has faced mounting scrutiny since the Supreme Court last month struck down the use of affirmative action as a tool to boost the presence of students of color.

 The department notified Lawyers for Civil Rights, a nonprofit based in Boston, on Monday that it was investigating the group's claim that alleges the university "discriminates on the basis of race by using donor and legacy preferences in its undergraduate admissions process."

-An Education Department spokesperson confirmed its Office for Civil Rights has opened an investigation at Harvard and declined further comment.
+An Education Department spokesperson confirmed its Office for Civil Rights opened an investigation at Harvard.
+The agency declined further comment.

-The complaint was filed July 3 on behalf of Black and Latino community groups in New England.
+The complaint was filed earlier this month on behalf of Black and Latino community groups in New England.
 The group argued that students with legacy ties are up to seven times more likely to be admitted to Harvard, can make up nearly a third of a class and that about 70% are white.
 For the Class of 2019, about 28% of the class were legacies with a parent or other relative who went to Harvard.

 “Qualified and highly deserving applicants of color are harmed as a result, as admissions slots are given instead to the overwhelmingly white applicants who benefit from Harvard’s legacy and donor preferences,” the group said in a statement.
 “Even worse, this preferential treatment has nothing to do with an applicant’s merit.
 Instead, it is an unfair and unearned benefit that is conferred solely based on the family that the applicant is born into.”